For the complete documentation index, see llms.txt.

 timeout: PT1M

-To deploy process models on application start-up, use the @Deployment annotation:
+To deploy process models at application startup, use the @Deployment annotation:

 @Deployment(resources = "classpath:demoProcess.bpmn")